Han Dong (politician)

+In August 2025, the Commissioner of Canada Elections concluded that there was no evidence of election law breaches in Dong’s 2019 Liberal nomination contest.

 Background

 Han Peng Dong was born in Shanghai.
-He moved to Toronto with his family when he was 13 and they settled in the Parkdale neighbourhood of Toronto.
+He moved to Toronto with his family when he was 13; they settled in Parkdale, Toronto.
 He lives in Toronto with his wife Sophie and their two children.

-Dong worked as marketing director of Chianti Foods and then with the non-profit Canada Shanghai Business Association.
+Dong worked as marketing director of Chianti Foods and then with the nonprofit Canada Shanghai Business Association.
 Since making the switch to politics, he spent nine years at Queen's Park serving as Ontario Liberal cabinet minister Gerry Phillips's MPP liaison, and most recently as a senior adviser of community outreach under then Citizenship and Immigration Minister Michael Coteau.

 Political career

 Member of Provincial Parliament (2014–2018)

 Dong ran in the 2014 provincial election as the Ontario Liberal candidate in the riding of Trinity—Spadina.
 He defeated New Democrat incumbent Rosario Marchese by 9,175 votes.

 He was Parliamentary Assistant to the Minister of Training, Colleges and Universities; Parliamentary Assistant to the Minister of Energy; Parliamentary Assistant to the Minister of Advanced Education and Skills Development; Parliamentary Assistant to the Minister Responsible for the Poverty Reduction Strategy; Vice-chair of the Standing Committee on Finance and Economic Affairs; member of the Select Committee on Sexual Violence and Harassment; member of the Standing Committee on Public Accounts; member of the Standing Committee on Estimates.
 He also served as the Chair of The Cabinet Committee of Legislations and Regulations.

 In February 2016, he introduced a private member's bill to license and regulate the Ontario home inspection industry, which prompted the Ontario Liberal government to draft its own government legislation for that purpose.

 In March 2017 Dong introduced another private member's bill, the Reliable Elevators Act, setting time limits on repairs of elevators in residential buildings.
-The bill was successfully passed.
+The bill passed second reading but did not receive royal assent.
 Dong noted the hardship out of service elevators posed to the elderly, and to parents whose children required strollers.

 In the 2018 provincial election, Dong was defeated by New Democratic candidate Chris Glover in the redistributed riding of Spadina—Fort York.